seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ```c
 seL4_TCB_WriteRegisters(seL4_CapInitThreadTCB, 0, 0, num_registers, &registers);
 ```
-This implicity looks up the `seL4_CapInitThreadTCB` CSlot in the cspace root of the calling thread, which in this case is the root task.
+This implicity looks up the `seL4_CapInitThreadTCB` CSlot in the CSpace root of the calling thread, which in this case is the root task.

 #### Direct CSpace addressing